swaroopsm/Relax-O-Notes/README.md

 ## Relax-O-Notes

 		Relax-O-Notes is a CouchApp.

-It uses the CouchDB as the backend.
-		Using this you can upload an retreive notes from the CouchDB.
+		It supports only posting of tweets that gets updated in real-time.

-		As of now it supports only posting of tweets that gets updated in real-time.
+		Also a discussion group with real-time update of comments